BofA Securities lifts Upstart Holdings Inc. [UPST] price estimate. Who else is bullish?

 Carver Federal Savings Bank (“Carver” or the “Bank”), a certified Minority Depository Institution (“MDI”), today announced that it has partnered with Upstart (NASDAQ: UPST), a leading artificial intelligence (AI) lending marketplace, to provide personal loans to more borrowers and unlock credit where it is needed the most.

+It opened the trading session at $12.25, the shares rose to $12.56 and dropped to $12.01, the range by which the price of stock traded the whole day.
+The daily chart for UPST points out that the company has recorded -61.94% loss over the past six months.
+However, it is still -0.16% lower than its most recent low trading price.

-Compared to the average trading volume of 5.74M shares, UPST reached a trading volume of 3605372 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.51M shares, UPST reached to a volume of 3305700 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for Upstart Holdings Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on November 10, 2022.
 While these analysts kept the previous recommendation, Mizuho raised their target price to Underperform.
 The new note on the price target was released on October 25, 2022, representing the official price target for Upstart Holdings Inc. stock.
 Previously, the target price had yet another drop from $32 to $22, while Atlantic Equities kept a Underweight rating on UPST stock.
 On July 11, 2022, analysts decreased their price target for UPST shares from 40 to 14.